 Now let’s change the context a bit and try to add a new section from another tale.
 This time from the Little Red Riding Hood.

 The section that has been added is the marked text in the screenshot below:

-So a small reduction in the overall topic score but a big change in the content topic hierarchy with Little Red Riding Hood being more dominant than Peter Rabbit.
+So a small reduction in the overall topic score but a big change in the content topic hierarchy with Little Red Riding Hood is more dominant than Peter Rabbit.

-Let’s try to edit some the text again.
-This time lets rewrite and add a new section while keeping the Little Red Riding Hood section.
+Let’s try to edit some of the text again.
+This time let’s rewrite and add a new section while keeping the Little Red Riding Hood section.

 The first marked part has been rewritten and the second marked part is a need added section from Show White.

-Let’s see how the machine understand and scores the text now.
+Let’s see how the machine understands and scores the text now.

 So even though we tried to edit and add a lot of different sections to the text, the machine still understood the main context regarding the tale of Peter Rabbit – Nice job machine! 😁

 Real-life examples of blog updates and their impact on the context

 Now that we know how Google’s machines might understand texts and how they might score texts, lets us take a look at some real-life examples of blog updates, their context scores changes, and the post’s ranking change.